Galois Action and Localization in Number Fields: Introduction and Notation

-Throughout this paper, we will see how properties 1-4 can be used to place strong restrictions on the structure of $Cl_K$ given $G$ and vice versa.
-We will place a particular emphasis on techniques developed and some applications to factorization theory.
+Throughout this paper, we will see how properties 1-4 can be used to place strong restrictions on the structure of $\Cl_K$ given $G$ and vice versa.
+We will place a particular emphasis on the techniques developed and some applications to factorization theory.
+While the class group is inherently connected to the arithmetic of rings of integers, this particular action is intimately related to the factorization properties of the normset of a ring of integers.
+This connection was first studied by the first author in \cite{C96b}.
+The recent work of Geroldinger, Halter-Koch, and Zhong in \cite{GHKZ22} has inspired renewed interest in this action as it relates to normset factorization---particularly in the quadratic case.

-The previous work done on this subject has been primarily through the lens of representation theory---considering $Cl_K$ as a $G$-module.
+Throughout this paper, we will present new proofs of some existing theorems as well as extend various results on the structure of $\Cl_K$ using new techniques.
+Previous work done on this subject has been primarily through the lens of representation theory---considering $\Cl_K$ as a $G$-module.
 This approach was utilized by Fr{\"o}hlich in 1952 (\cite{Frolich1952}) and subsequently many others.
-Cornell and Rosen used this approach in \cite{cornell1981} to give results on the structure of $Cl_K$ when $h_K$ is known.
-Others such as Lemmermeyer (\cite{Lemmermeyer2003}) and Iwasawa (\cite{Iwasawa1966}) used the $G$-module structure of $Cl_K$ along with assumptions on intermediate fields to give various results on the $p$-rank of the class group.
+Cornell and Rosen used the Galois module structure of the class group in \cite{cornell1981} to give group-theoretic constraints on the structure of $\Cl_K$ when $h_K$ is known.
+We will begin with a similar approach and introduce new techniques to expand upon their results.
+Others such as Lemmermeyer (\cite{Lemmermeyer2003}) and Iwasawa (\cite{Iwasawa1966}) used the Galois module structure of $\Cl_K$ along with assumptions on intermediate fields to give various results on the $p$-rank of the class group.
+In \cite{komatsu2001galois}, Komatsu and Nakano generalize this work, using the same structure and some group-theoretic considerations to give further restrictions on the $p$-rank of $\Cl_K$---once again using assumptions on the intermediate fields.
+We will develop some of the tools used throughout these works in this chapter from a strictly group-theoretic point of view.
+However, we diverge from these methods by considering the class groups of overrings of $\mathcal{O}_K$ rather than $\Cl_F$ for number fields $F \subseteq K$.
+This allows us to derive related results under fewer assumptions.
 For a thorough review of the previous work done in this area, see \cite{Metsankyla2007}.